StanfordVL/sail-blog-new-post/_posts/2021-07-26-robomimic.md

 ## Overview

-Imitating human demonstrations is a promising approach to endow robots with various manipulation capabilities, but the lack of open-source human datasets and reproducible learning methods make assessing the state of the field difficult.
+Imitating human demonstrations is a promising approach to endow robots with various manipulation capabilities.
+Datasets collected by enabling humans to control and guide robot arms through motions needed to solve difficult manipulation tasks can allow robots to learn to perform such tasks autonomously.
+However, the lack of open-source human datasets and reproducible learning methods make assessing the state of the field difficult.
 In this paper, we conduct an extensive study of six offline learning algorithms for robot manipulation on five simulated and three real-world multi-stage manipulation tasks of varying complexity, and with datasets of varying quality.
 Our study analyzes the most critical challenges when learning from offline human data for manipulation.

 Based on the study, we derive a series of lessons including the sensitivity to different algorithmic design choices, the dependence on the quality of the demonstrations, and the variability based on the stopping criteria due to the different objectives in training and evaluation.
 We also highlight opportunities for learning from human datasets, such as the ability to learn proficient policies on challenging, multi-stage tasks beyond the scope of current reinforcement learning methods, and the ability to easily scale to natural, real-world manipulation scenarios where only raw sensory signals are available.